emily6699/happyBot/README.md

 @happyBot

-Simple slackbot built with Node.js and Slackbots.js that tells random Chuck Norris and Yo Mama jokes.
+Simple slackbot built with Node.js and Slackbots.js that tells random Chuck Norris and Yo Mama jokes, and sends cat pictures.

 APIs Used:
 http://www.icndb.com/api/